davidbrowne/dsga/README.md

 // get a 2D vector that is perpendicular (rotated 90 degrees counter-clockwise)
-// to a 2D vector in the plane constexpr auto get_perpendicular(const vec2 &some_vec) noexcept
+// to a 2D vector in the plane constexpr auto get_perpendicular1(const vec2 &some_vec) noexcept
 {
-    return some_vec.yx * vec2(-1, 1);
+    auto cos90 = 0.0f;
+    auto sin90 = 1.0f;

+    // rotation matrix -- components in column major order return mat2(cos90, sin90, -sin90, cos90) * some_vec;
 }

+// same as above, different implementation constexpr auto get_perpendicular2(const vec2 &some_vec) noexcept
+{
+    return vec2(-1, 1) * some_vec.yx;
+}

-// project a point to a line in 3D - there is no coincident or collinear point checking constexpr auto project_to_line(const dvec3 &p0, const dvec3 &p1, const dvec3 &point_in_space) noexcept
+// project a point to a line in 3D -- there is no coincident or collinear point checking constexpr auto project_to_line(const dvec3 &p0, const dvec3 &p1, const dvec3 &point_in_space) noexcept
 {
     auto v1 = p1 - p0;